Nazek-Altayeb/fun-times/README.md

 # Bugs
 ### **Fixed bugs**
 - Bug: Route element is not recognized,
-    - fix: down grade the react-dom to version 5
+    - fix: down grade the react-router-dom to version 5
 - Bug: Navigation breaks
-    - uninstall React and React-Dom version 18, install version 17
+    - uninstall React and React-dom version 18, install version 17

 # Testing
 To Do ......